-So while your doctor might need to use a stethoscope or perform an ultrasound to detect and hear your unborn baby’s heartbeat, the average dog may be able to hear that same heartbeat just by standing in your general vicinity.
+Your doctor might need to use a stethoscope or perform an ultrasound to detect and hear your unborn baby’s heartbeat.
+But the average dog may be able to hear that same heartbeat just by standing in your general vicinity.

 What People Say About Whether Dogs Can Sense Pregnancy

 In reading through this article, it is easy to see there is more research that needs to be done to fully understand if and how can dogs sense pregnancy in people.
 In the world of research and science, “evidence-based” information that has been collected through rigorous scientific process is highly prized.
 Conversely, “anecdotal evidence,” or evidence that is generated via anecdotes (stories), generally ranks low on the totem pole.